Geoffrey-McGregor/CHMC-Codes/README.md

 **Additional .m files**

-1. `CHMCVectorSolverJ0.m obtains samples using the conservative integrator with approximate Jacobian 1.`
+1. `CHMCSolverJ0.m obtains samples using the conservative integrator with approximate Jacobian 1.`
-2. `CHMCVectorSolverFullJ.m obtains samples using the conservative integrator using the exact Jacobian.`
+2. `CHMCSolverFullJ.m obtains samples using the conservative integrator using the exact Jacobian.`
 3. `HMCSolver.m obtains samples using the Leapfrog integrator.`
 4. `Violin.m and Violinplot.m are called by CompactPNormComparison.m to genereate the violin plots from Figure 5.`